 The ground level is home to the Smart Family Media Center, which will serve as a central hub for Clemson’s award-winning media operations.
 The 1,200-square-foot center includes wired workspace for 40 media members to work comfortably and efficiently while interviewing Clemson personnel seated in front of the stage’s 163-inch video branding wall, which can be customized for each student-athlete.

 The creation of the Smart Family Media Center is the latest illustration of Clemson’s larger commitment to serving local and national media and helping them tell the stories of Clemson’s student-athletes.
-Clemson’s Athletic Communications staff has won nine Super 11 awards, presented annually by the Football Writers Association of America to the Football Bowl Subdivision’s most helpful sports information departments, tied for the most in the award’s history.
-Clemson’s coaches’ and student-athletes’ helpfulness and authenticity with the media resulted in Clemson becoming the first program ever to earn the honor in seven consecutive years, doing so from 2015-21.
+Clemson’s Athletic Communications staff has won 10 Super 11 awards, presented annually by the Football Writers Association of America to the Football Bowl Subdivision’s most helpful sports information departments, tied for the most in the award’s history.
+Clemson’s coaches’ and student-athletes’ helpfulness and authenticity with the media resulted in Clemson becoming the first program ever to earn the honor in eight consecutive years, doing so from 2015-22.

 At the entry point to the top level is the office for Davies, whose addition in the summer of 2022 gave Clemson’s student-athletes a direct line to a resource with more than 30 years of executive leadership in the financial services sector.

 “I guarantee you there is no one in the country that has someone like C.D.
 Davies as their NIL Coordinator,” Swinney said.
 “He is overkill qualified, but it is a blessing for us at Clemson and a blessing for our team.
 He’s been a CEO at major companies and corporations all throughout his career.